-- (a) a short summary giving the Board a description of the school's context, including a brief history, current challenges (operational and strategic) and future directions; - (b) an overall timeline for the review describing the stages of the review process, i.e. establishment of review committee, planning and allocation of responsibilities, collection of data, data analysis, validation and reporting; - (c) names of members of the internal school review committee with a brief description of their role/background and a concise overview of how the review will be managed, and coordinated at the school level; - (d) outline of accreditation requirements to be addressed and a synopsis of the processes, sources of information and types of data that will be collected and considered in the review; - (e) name/s of the external validator/s and a brief rationale for their selection, and a declaration of conflict of interest form (refer to item 2.2 and Appendix 8 of these guidelines); - (f) a concise description of how validation of the review findings will occur; and - (g) details of the way in which the findings of the review will be reported to the Board including a proposed date of submission of the review report.
+- (a) a short summary giving the Board a description of the school's context, including a brief history, current challenges (operational and strategic) and future directions; - (b) an overall timeline for the review describing the stages of the review process, i.e. establishment of review committee, planning and allocation of responsibilities, collection of data, data analysis, validation and reporting; - (c) names of members of the internal school review committee with a brief description of their role/background and a concise overview of how the review will be managed, and coordinated at the school level; - (d) outline of accreditation requirements to be addressed and a synopsis of the processes, sources of information and types of data that will be collected and considered in the review; - (e) name/s of the external validator/s and a brief rationale for their selection that includes confirmation of their independence in undertaking the role (refer to item 2.2 in these guidelines); - (f) a concise description of how validation of the review findings will occur; and - (g) details of the way in which the findings of the review will be reported to the Board including a proposed date of submission of the review report.